MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-red-hat.md

 This topic provides a walkthrough of how to install SQL Server vNext CTP1 on Red Hat Enterprise Linux (RHEL) 7.

 ## Install SQL Server
-To install the mssql-server Package on Ubuntu, follow these steps:
+To install the mssql-server Package on Red Hat, follow these steps:

 1. Enter superuser mode.